ThePhantomEye/APFConverter/README.md

 ## Usage

-Run `Python main.py`, to run the program and enter:
+Run `Python main.py` to run the program, and enter:

 `1` to encode a .png file to .apf